-Alliance Dr. Olga Mohan High School is incorporated as a nonprofit corporation and such corporation is the corporate entity operating the Charter School.
+Alliance Marc and Eva Stern Math and Science School is incorporated as a nonprofit corporation and such corporation is the corporate entity operating the Charter School.
 Charter School constitutes one of several nonprofit corporations associated with Alliance College-Ready Public Schools ("Alliance"), a charter management organization.
 Alliance provides fundraising and other support of the charter schools associated with it, which includes but is not limited to Charter School.
-Alliance, to achieve economies of scale, also provides back-office support to Charter School through a services contract.
+Alliance, to achieve economies of scale, also provides back-office support to Charter School through an administrative services agreement.
 See discussion under "Business and Operations Assistance" below.
 The administrative services agreement and associated transactions between the Charter School and Alliance are deemed to be permissible related party transactions, made in a manner equivalent to arm's length.